 The Government has also put together new guidance on how the public can support others in their local community safely.
-This includes advice on: who is able help, what people can do and volunteering.

 If you are able and want to volunteer in the response to Covid-19 we have put together a list of a range of ways you can:

 Check in on friends/neighbours/family who may be more vulnerable

 Stay in touch by phone or other digital media.
 Make sure they are able to keep in touch and can access help if they need it.